cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/02-concepts.md

 The actual light client can be implemented in any language that compiles to Wasm and implements the interfaces of a [CosmWasm](https://docs.cosmwasm.com/docs/) contract.
 Even though in theory other languages could be used, in practice (at least for the time being) the most suitable language to use would be Rust, since there is already good support for it for developing CosmWasm smart contracts.

-At the moment of writing there are two contracts available: one for [Tendermint](https://github.com/ComposableFi/centauri/tree/master/light-clients/ics07-tendermint-cw) and one [Grandpa](https://github.com/ComposableFi/centauri/tree/master/light-clients/ics10-grandpa-cw) (which is being used in production in Composable Finance's Centauri bridge).
+At the moment of writing there are two contracts available: one for [Tendermint](https://github.com/ComposableFi/composable-ibc/tree/master/light-clients/ics07-tendermint-cw) and one [GRANDPA](https://github.com/ComposableFi/composable-ibc/tree/master/light-clients/ics10-grandpa-cw) (which is being used in production in [Composable Finance's Centauri bridge](https://github.com/ComposableFi/composable-ibc)).
 And there are others in development (e.g. for Near).